jridgewell/minionette/docs/minionette.collectionview.md

 rendering the appropriate function to keep things speedy.

+## #modelViewEventPrefix

+`CollectionView` listens to all events triggered by instantiated modelView's and will forward them.
+By default, `#modelViewEventPrefix` is the string "modelView", meaning an event "test" triggered by a modelView will be forwarded as "modelView:test" by the collectionView.
+Setting `#modelViewEventPrefix` to a false-y value will cause events to be forwarded without a prefix, so that "test" will be forwarded as "test" by the collectionView.

+Additionally, the collectionView will append itself as the final argument passed to the event listeners.

 ## #render()

 The `#render()` method augments `Minionette.View`'s `#render()` with the collection specific rendering.
 It will remove all previously associated modelViews, and render the new ones inside a DocumentFragment, which will be appended to the collectionView's $el.

-### "render" Event

-The "render" event is still called before any regions are removed and before any DOM changes.

-### "rendered" Event

-The "rendered" event is still called after all DOM changes have been made.

 ## #addOne(model)

-`#addOne()` instantiates a new `#ModelView` with `{model: model}`.
+`#addOne()` creates a new modelView by calling `#buildModelView()`.
 It then renders that modelView, and passes it's `$el` to `#appendHtml()`.

+### #buildModelView(model)

+`#buildModelView()` creates a new instance of #ModelView, and returns it.
+It's helpful to override this method if you need to pass custom data during the construction of the instance.

+### #appendHtml(element)

+`#appendHtml()`, by default, takes the passed in element and appends it to the collectionView's $el.
+Override this method to append elements to to specific spots in the collectionView's $el.

 ### "addOne" Event